cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 APB Advanced Timer
 ==================

 The Advanced Timer supports four programmable timers called "channels", typically used for PWM generation.
+These four timers can be configured independently to support four unique PWM generation parallely.

 Features
 --------